 TaxAct, like other tax preparation software, offers guarantees related to your tax return.

 The $100K Accuracy and Maximum Refund Guarantee comes with every TaxAct product.
 They guarantee their software is 100% accurate and will calculate your maximum refund or they will pay you the difference in the refund or liability (up to $100,000) plus your software cost.
 They’ll also reimburse you for penalties, interest, and audit costs.

 The company also offers solid Satisfaction Guarantee.
 If you are not 100% satisfied with the product you purchase, you can discontinue use before the billing process and not face any fees related to software use.
 Because the billing process comes near the end, you have time to use the software before deciding if it’s right for you.
 TaxAct won’t issue a refund, however, if you have already printed or e-filed your tax return.

 As with any guarantee, it is important to read the fine print and understand their implications for your situation.

 Where Does TaxAct Shine?

 TaxAct has many features users will love.
 Its interview-style process makes it easy to fill out tax forms.
-It is compatible with all devices and allows you to import your W-2 by snapping a photo.
+It is compatible with all devices and allows you to import your W-2.
 You can also import last year’s tax returns from other programs to save time filling out your personal information.

 Where Does TaxAct Fall Short?